Rivaus/Learn-DOTS-City-Builder/README.md

-# Learn DOTS - CItyBuilder
+# Learn DOTS - CityBuilder

 This project is just a very very simple prototype to learn the Unity's Data-Oriented Technology Stack.
 I want to learn how to structure a game using ECS, make a basic city simulation with systems and how to make tasks such as pathfinding efficiently.